jonlein/aws-tasks/databaseServer.md

     ```
 ### Connect your Apache web server to your DB instance

 - Connect to your EC2 instance and create a directory named ```inc```.
-Inside the inc directory, create a file and name it as dbinfo.inc.
+Inside the inc directory, create a file and name it as dbcon.php

 ```
 cd /var/www